 Areas of counselling I deal with

-I offer a reduced rate for clients on low incomes.
+I can offer a reduced rate for clients on low incomes.

 Concessions offered for

 I have twenty years' experience as a speech and language therapist, within the NHS and independently, working with young people and adults with a range of speech, language and social communication difficulties.
-I specialise in supporting people on the Autistic Spectrum and their families.
+I specialise in supporting people on the Autistic Spectrum.
 I am registered with the Health & Care Professions Council (HCPC) and the Royal College of Speech & Language Therapists (RCSLT).

 Post-graduate Diploma, Speech & Language Therapy, City University London, 2001